linuxgoose/linguistics-robin/README.md

  * Hamming
  * Levenshtein

 More will be added in the future.
+Please refer to the issues list for algorithms slated for the future.

+Pull requests are always welcome to assist with the addition of new algorithms.

 ## Installation